The Battle at Lake Changjin II: Plot

 The next morning some surviving 7th and 9th Company soldiers sleep in a valley near the bridge.
 Yu climbs a hill for a better radio signal when a flight of F4U Corsairs approaches the valley.
 The Corsairs drops napalm which falls short as Yu has fired on the planes drawing their attention to him, the planes follow Yu dropping more napalm and he is set alight and disintegrates in the fire.
 The planes return and strafe the valley pulverising several PVA soldiers and wounding many others, including Wanli.
 At the bridge the Marines repair the bridge and their fighting positions as they prepare to hold the bridge for three days to allow their forces to retreat across it.
 Below the bridge more PVA survivors strip the destroyed U.S. tank for supplies.
 The scene then ships to the Sea of Japan where a voiceover says that the 1st Marine Division is facing a major test.
-The scene then shifts to MacArthur in Tokyo who is informed of the damage to the Sumun Bridge, MacArthur says that he told Smith not to retreat, he is told that his atomic bomb plan caused controversy in the UN and he orders the Sumun Bridge be repaired.
+The scene then shifts to MacArthur in Tokyo who is informed of the damage to the Water Gate Bridge, MacArthur says that he told Smith not to retreat, he is told that his atomic bomb plan caused controversy in the UN and he orders the Water Gate Bridge be repaired.